stellarcorp/tvsc/service/README.md

 See the directory for each service for more details on that service.
 The list of services as of the time of writing is

+- [proxy](./proxy) HTTP server that provides web socket interfaces, and static file serving, to the other services.
 - [radio](./radio) Service for listing and selecting radios for communications.
 - [chat](./chat) Service implementing a trivial chat system.
 - [echo](./echo) Test service that echos inputs as outputs.